PerformanceHorizonGroup/JS-Browser-Driver/README.md

 # JS Browser Driver
-The JS Browser Driver is a Node.JS project aiming to simplify writing and running automated UI tests in JS.
+The JS Browser Driver is a Node.JS project originally aiming to simplify writing and running automated UI tests in JS but with the latest development it is now able do much more - it can also run tests inside node.js and in fact is able to manage the execution of code for arbitrary purposes.

 _(more info can be found in the [Wiki](https://github.com/PerformanceHorizonGroup/JS-Browser-Driver/wiki) pages)_